Series tournaments on Funbridge allow you to compare and rank yourself against players of your level.

-- General ranking:
+- General rankings:

-An extract of your series general ranking is displayed on the series tournaments home page.
+An extract of your series general rankings is displayed on the series tournaments home page.
 You appear among a sample of other players of your series in order to quickly compare yourself to them.

-- Tournament ranking:
+- Tournament rankings: